 Adjust SCALE CENTER to a major division mark at or near the center of the scale.

 Monitor the meter and note the number of seconds (Nsec) required for the meter to deflect 1 major division.

 Seconds/month = (Sfrac / Nsec) x 2592000

-- The meter is sensitive to the slightest deviation from "on-time" in the High SENS mode.
-If the pendulum is not on-time, it will be noticed in the meter reading in 15 minutes or (usually) less.
+The meter is sensitive to the slightest deviation from "on-time".
+If the pendulum is not on-time, it will be noticed in the meter reading within an hour (usually much less than an hour).

-- To project long-term performance, monitor the pendulum for 24 hours in Low SENS mode.
+To project long-term performance, monitor the pendulum for 24 hours.
 This averages out intra-day variations.